alecngai/NSUS_BI_Assessment/Thought_Process.md

 - Clarifying your thinking and explaining the origins of your ideas (Why do I think this?
 What exactly do I think?)
 - Challenging assumptions (How do I know this is true?
 What if I thought the opposite?)
 - Looking for evidence (How can I back this up?
 What are the sources?)
-- Considering alternative perspectives (What might others think?
-How do I know I am correct?)
-- Examining consequences and implications (What if I am wrong?
-What are the consequences if I am?)
-- Questioning the original questions (Why did I think that?
-Was I correct?
-What conclusions can I draw from the reasoning process?)

 a.
 What tables would you expect to be populated?